duncmc/Laravel-Xtatic/readme.md

 # Xtatic For Laravel

-### A simple-to-use view-based mini-framework for lazy web developers.
+### Easy to use view-based mini-framework for lazy web developers.

 ## Overview
 Xtatic is a Laravel bundle to facilitate rapid deployment and easy maintenance of small, static websites.